The role of the studio

 Control on site

-Selecting contractors and craftsmen
+Selecting contractors and craftspeople

 The boundaries of collaboration